Nishi-16-K/Nishi-16-K/README.md

-- 👋 Hellooo.
-Yep, It's my annoying self- Nishi Kashyap!
+- 👋 Hellooo there.
+Yep, It's me- Nishi Kashyap!
-- 👀 I’m interested in content writing, reading, blogging, and ofcourse....PROGRAMMING.
+- 👀 I’m interested in content writing, reading, tech-writing, blogging, and ofcourse....PROGRAMMING.
-- 🌱 I’m currently learning Python to make super cool things.
+- 🌱 I’m currently learning Python so that I can make super cool things.
 - 💞️ I’m looking to collaborate with other content creators.
 - 📫 Drop me a mail on: 9457390anu@gmail.com